What Is a 1/4 Zip Fleece? Warmth, Bulk & Brand Guide

 This is where product discipline matters.

-Some quarter-zips are supposed to stay smooth, lighter, and more open-ended in use.
+Some quarter zips are supposed to stay smooth, lighter, and more open-ended in use.
 Those products often lose something when fleece is added too aggressively.
 The warmth may improve, but the line fit gets worse.

 That is why fleece should not be chosen just because “winter styles are needed” or “customers want something warmer.”
 Those are starting points, not final decisions.